JDBC driver

 This Connection can then be used directly or through any framework built on java.sql JDBC abstractions.

-There are currently 3 ways to authenticate with a valid MotherDuck token:
+There are two main ways to programmatically authenticate with a valid MotherDuck token:

 Connection conn = DriverManager.getConnection("jdbc:duckdb:md:my_db?motherduck_token="+token);